Freedom Homeschooling

 TypingTest.com (3rd – adults)

 This website provides typing speed tests, typing quizzes, and interactive lessons.
 Students can choose lessons based on which keys they need to practice.
-There are also Tricky Keys lessons that are designed to give extra practice in the keys the student struggles with.
+There are also Tricky Keys lessons designed to provide extra practice in the keys the student struggles with.

 typing.com (2nd – adults)